 Maxzide-25 Side Effects

-Note: This document contains side effect information about hydrochlorothiazide / triamterene.
-Some of the dosage forms listed on this page may not apply to the brand name Maxzide-25.
+Note: This page contains side effects data for the generic drug hydrochlorothiazide / triamterene.
+It is possible that some of the dosage forms included below may not apply to the brand name Maxzide-25.

 For the Consumer

 Applies to hydrochlorothiazide / triamterene: oral capsule, oral tablet

 Along with its needed effects, hydrochlorothiazide / triamterene may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.